ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 ---
 layout: post
 title: Pocket Git Guide
-subtitle: A brief entry-level approach about why and how to use Git
+subtitle: A brief entry-level approach to Git
 date:   2016-03-13
 permalink:
 author:
-abstract: A brief entry-level approach about why and how to use Git.
+abstract: A brief entry-level approach to Git.
 ---

-- **Content**
+- **Contents**
 - [Reasons to use Git](#reasons-to-use-git)
 - [Tell Git who you are](#tell-git-who-you-are)
 - [Create a new local repository](#create-a-new-local-repository)